 Most advice about Athens, Greece, says that you can see all there is to see in this enormously historic city in one day or two days at the very most.
-They recommend the Acropolis, walking through the Plaka, maybe a museum, and then moving on to whatever is next.
-And while one day will hit the highest of the highlights when your schedule is tight, there’s more to see in Athens than that.
+They recommend visiting the Acropolis, walking through the Plaka, maybe visiting a museum, and then moving on to whatever is next.
+While one day will hit the highest of the highlights when your schedule is tight, there’s more to see in Athens than that.
 With a little more time—like 3 days in Athens—you can explore the neighborhoods, try the food, and really get a sense of place beyond the bucket list items.
 Here’s what to do in Athens in 3 days.

 The Acropolis was our number one priority during our 3 days in Athens, so we put it first.
 All the advice we’d read said that it gets a little toasty and more than a little crowded up there during the day, so the best times to visit are in the morning or evening.
 The crowds are smaller and the temperature is cooler then.
 We followed that advice and weren’t disappointed.

 Although you can see the Acropolis, a UNESCO Wold Heritage Site, from many places in the city, it’s absolutely worth a trip up to the top to see the buildings up-close.
 This massive rock became a religious center over 3000 years ago and, like the Oracle at Delphi, was sacred to the Ancient Greeks.

 The centerpiece of the Acropolis, the Parthenon, was dedicated to the goddess Athena and completed in 438 BC.
 Over the centuries, the temple has been used as a Christian church, a Roman Catholic church, and a mosque.
 It’s been burned, suffered explosions, and was pillaged.
 The fact that it still stands at all is kind of a miracle.
 The current restoration project (which has been ongoing for decades) involves a lot more scaffolding and cranes than we’d expected, but when you think about what the Parthenon has been through, it makes sense.